drmshakeel/drmshakeel.github.io/_news/announcement_9.md

 related_posts: false
 ---

-:scroll: 1 co-authored paper is accepted at [IEEE SLT 2024](https://2024.ieeeslt.org)
+:scroll: A co-authored paper has been accepted at [IEEE SLT 2024](https://2024.ieeeslt.org)